craftcms/docs/docs/5.x/development/templates.md

 ## Template Localization

-If you’re running multiple sites with Craft, you can create site-specific subfolders in your `templates/` folder, which contain templates that will only be available to a specific site.
+If you’re running [multiple sites](../system/sites.md) with Craft, you can create site-specific subfolders in your `templates/` directory, with templates that will only be available to a specific site.

-For example, if you want to create a special template welcoming your German customers, but there’s no need for it on your English site, then you could save it in `templates/de/welcome.twig`.
-That template would be available from `http://example.de/welcome`.
+For example, if you want to create a special template welcoming your German customers (but there’s no need for it on your English site) then you could save it in `templates/de/welcome.twig`.
+That template would be available from `https://example.de/welcome`, assuming the German site’s base URL is `https://example.de` and its handle is `de`.

 Craft will look for localized templates _before_ it looks for templates in the normal location, so you can use them to override non-localized templates.
 See our [Localization Guide](../system/sites.md) for more details.